webdriverio/webdriverio/readme.md

 2) Easy to extend - Adding helper functions, or more complicated sets and combinations of existing commands, should also be very easy.

+### How to install it

+Either download it from github or use npm:

+    npm install webdriverjs

 ### Example of webdriver with queued commands locally:

 Run selenium server first: